PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-your-workspace.md

 In this tutorial, you will set your set up a directory on your ROS-enabled PC as your workspace for development and install the competition ROS packages.
 Please follow the instructions below carefully.

 !!! note
-    This can ONLY be completed after you have set up your PC (by following the previous tutorial)
+    This can ONLY be completed after you have set up your PC (by following the tutorial here: [Setting up your PC](../getting-started-tutorials/setting-up-your-pc.md)).

 ### Setup ROS workspace